mariamALLI/circle-3-presentation/slides.md

 ### Square Bracket Notation

-Use when the property name is dynamic, contains spaces or starts with a number and can also be used to access properties with valid identifier
+Square bracket notation is useful when the property name is dynamic, includes spaces, starts with a number, or when accessing properties with valid identifiers.

 ```javascript
 // Object declaration using object literal (recommended)